Military Police Corps (Indonesia): Uniforms

 Military policemen have different types of uniforms.
-The uniform worn during training and operations is the Disruptive Pattern Material camouflage uniform, while during law enforcement duties, the non-camouflage uniform is worn.
+The uniform worn during training and operations is the Disruptive Pattern Material camouflage uniform—now will be phased out with "TNI PRIMA" camouflage uniform. while during law enforcement duties, the non-camouflage uniform is worn.
 To distinguish military members between Military policemen when wearing the camouflage uniform can be noticed by the white Aiguillette worn on their uniform, which indicates a member of the Military police.